Establishing Earned Value (EV) Reporting in UniPhi

 Earned Value weighting

-Apply a standard milestone structure across the WBS
+Milestone templates: Apply a consistent structure across the WBS

 Ensure milestone EV weightings total 100% at the relevant WBS level